CodyReichert/awesome-cl/README.md

   [cookbook](http://guicho271828.github.io/eazy-gnuplot/).
 [LLGPL][8]
 * [kai](https://github.com/komi1230/kai) - A high-level plotter library for Common Lisp.
 A wrapper around the [Plotly](https://plotly.com/javascript/) JS library.
 [MIT][200].
 * [ADW-Charting](https://common-lisp.net/project/adw-charting/) - A simple chart drawing library written completely in Common Lisp.
 Also includes a backend to Google's chart service.
 BSD-like.

+Plotting with text:

+* [cl-text-plot](https://github.com/moneylobster/cl-text-plot/) -  Plot with text in Common Lisp.
+No licence specified.
 * [cl-spark](https://github.com/tkych/cl-spark) - sparkline strings for the console: `(spark '(1 1 2 3 5 8))` => "▁▁▂▃▅▇".
 [MIT][200].

 See also the chart facilities of IUP and ltk-plotchart (GUI section).